leeyuh808/leeyuh808/README.md

 # Hey there — I’m Leah!

-Aspiring **Software Engineer or Cyber Security Analyst** passionate about **tech for good**, **hackathons**, and turning creative ideas into reality.
+Aspiring **Software Engineer** | **Data & Cybersecurity Enthusiast** | **Future Tech Consultant** Passionate about building **human-centred, secure, and innovative** technologies that make a **real-world** impact.

-Currently studying a **T Level in Digital Production, Design & Development** and hosting coding clubs at my school to inspire others to get into tech.
+I’m currently studying a **T Level in Digital Production, Design & Development** while leading coding clubs at school to inspire the next generation of technologists.
+For me, tech is not just about code — it’s about solving problems, connecting people, and creating systems that last.

 ## Interests:
-- Pixel art games & multiplayer projects
-- Cybersecurity and ethical hacking
-- Inclusive tech and tech education outreach
+**Software Engineering** → Designing full-stack applications that adapt to user needs **Cybersecurity & Ethical Hacking** → Exploring human and technical dimensions of digital resilience **Tech Consulting** → Leveraging data-driven insights to solve client challenges at scale **Inclusive Tech Outreach** → Running coding workshops that empower anyone to start their journey in tech

 ## Highlights:
-- Participated in **JPMorganChase’s Generation Tech** event, debugging code for a robot tracing maps using a 3pi robot and Arduino — a challenge that kickstarted my passion for real-world problem-solving through code.
+**JPMorgan Chase Generation Tech** → Debugged and optimised code for a 3Pi robot using Arduino & C++ under strict time pressure, sparking a passion for real-world problem solving.
-- Regularly run **programming workshops and coding clubs** for students, creating welcoming spaces where anyone can learn to code, regardless of experience.
+**Tech Leadership** → Lead coding clubs and workshops, creating inclusive spaces where anyone — regardless of experience — can learn programming and build confidence.
-- Working on my first web app — a **revision tracker and focus study app**!
+**Full-Stack Projects** → In the process of building a revision tracker & focus web app (Python, JavaScript, SQL, HTML/CSS) designed around usability and motivation.
+Currently exploring mobile scalability.
+**Resilience & Collaboration** → Thriving in **time-critical challenges** and **high stake situations** from hackathons to client-focused presentations, always delivering practical solutions while learning new technologies quickly.